Next.js 15 - Setting Up next-intl + AI Pre-Translation

 }

-Initial page with a header and two links
+Initial page with a header, navbar and buttons

 defaultLocale: 'en'